5.1-magnitude quake hits North Carolina - Salisbury Post

 It was the largest earthquake to hit the state since 1916, when a magnitude 5.5 quake occurred near Skyland, the weather service said.

-The U.S. Geological Service said the quake’s epicenter was about 2.5 miles southeast of Sparta, just south of the Virginia-North Carolina border.
+The U.S. Geological Service said the quake’s epicenter was about 2.5 miles (four kilometers) southeast of Sparta, just south of the Virginia-North Carolina border.
 The USGS said the population in the affected region resides in structures “that are resistant to earthquake shaking, though vulnerable structures exist.”

 The quake was felt in nearby states including Virginia, South Carolina and Tennessee.